TickyWill/Bow2Kappa/README.md

 # Bow2Kappa
-Compagnon Jupiter notebook to the publication of in in-situ bow measurements
+Compagnon Jupiter notebook to the publication of in-situ bow measurements